SAP-samples/btp-create-api-integrations/02-LowCodeDevPortal/02-02-Build-low-code-app.md

   ![Basic card](img/DetailCard.png)

-10. Add logic to the Page mounted event to send an HTTP request.
-You may need to install the **HTTP Request** component from the flow function market.
+10. Add logic to the Page mounted event of the page layout component by expanding the **Add logic to** menu.
+11. Install the **HTTP Request** component from the flow function market.
-11. Set the URL to the following formula, updating the virtual-host and datacenter pieces to match your environment:
+12. Set the URL to the following formula, updating the virtual-host and datacenter pieces to match your environment:

 "https://virtual-host.prod.apimanagement.datacenter.hana.ondemand.com/sapapimanagementguest/odata/1.0/data.svc/APIProducts('"+params.APIProduct+"')?$format=json&$expand=ToAPIProxies,ToAPIResources,ToRatePlans"